 Expanded Recipe book mods- Searchability

-I made some initial wireframes to test with some ideas I gained from my research.
+I made some initial wireframes to test some ideas I gained from my research.
 Based on those wireframes I gained some information from the players:

 They wanted to be able to see their player and crafting system at the same time.

 They did like always being able to see the player in different menus.